mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 ## Abstract

-This specification documents the different kinds of BSON types and how they are related to the original source code of a [MQL Query](../mql-query/mql-query.md).
+This specification documents the different kinds of BSON types and how they are related to the original source code of an [MQL Query](../mql-query/mql-query.md).
 This document aims to provide information about the behaviour of dialects and linters on the computation of the original expression BSON type.